bisgardo/concordium-docker/README.md

 making it possible to switch between networks without having to delete data and existing containers.
 Note that because ports are fixed, running multiple nodes at the same time is not supported with the current setup.

+Enabling profile `node-dashboard` (i.e. adding `--profile=node-dashboard` or setting `COMPOSE_PROFILES=node-dashboard`)
-Adding `--profile=node-dashboard` (or `COMPOSE_PROFILES=node-dashboard`) enables a Node Dashboard and an accompanying Envoy gRPC proxy instance to be started up as part of the deployment.
+activates a Node Dashboard instance on port `8099` (and an accompanying Envoy gRPC proxy instance) to be started up as part of the deployment.

 The command will automatically build the images from scratch if they don't already exist.
 Set the flag `--no-build` to prevent that.